MONDAWMIN CENTER

 Baltimore (City), Maryland

-Maryland's James W. Rouse Company handled the development of the state's first mall-type shopping complex.
-The center was owned by a joint venture of Rouse and Harry Bart and Alexander Brown Griswold, both of Baltimore.
+Maryland's James W. Rouse Company was instrumental in the development of the state's first mall-type shopping complex.
+The center was built by the Mondawmin Corporation; a joint venture of Rouse and Baltimore's Harry Bart and Alexander Brown Griswold.

 Ground was broken on a 46-acre plot, located 3 miles northwest of Baltimore's center city, on July 12, 1955.
-Formerly encompassing the Brown family estate, the site was developed into a 450,000 square foot retail hub, originally known as MONDAWMIN CENTER.
-The name MONDAWMIN was derived from a Henry Wadsworth Longfellow poem about "Mondamin," the Native American spirit of the cornfields.
+Formerly encompassing the Brown family estate, the site was developed as the 490,000 square foot MONDAWMIN CENTER.
+The mall moniker had been derived from a Henry Wadsworth Longfellow poem about "Mondamin," the Native American spirit of the cornfields.
 Cartographers charting the city of Baltimore and its neighborhoods mistakenly added the w.

 In the mid-1950s, a suburban-type shopping center located so near to a downtown core was quite a novel concept.
 James Rouse would later dub it "urban renewal."
 His open-air shopping facility was designed by Pietro Belluschi, Dan Kelley and Baltimore's Fisher, Nes, Campbell & Associates firm.